serendipiddy/android_app-network_monitor/planning.md

 Create a simple activity with a time series line graph showing the traffic usage of Pogo.

+Found a library which seems simple and pretty enough, [mpandroidchart](https://www.numetriclabz.com/android-line-chart-using-mpandroidchart-tutorial/)

 ## Progress

 * Create empty app in android studio